Knee Pain Physiotherapy in Bristol

 • Return-to-run and sport readiness screening

-Our Treatment Framework
+The ADAPT.
+PERFORM.
+Treatment Framework

-We follow a structured, performance-based model:
+I follow a structured, performance-based model:

 ADAPT

-Early-stage rehab focuses on restoring movement, reducing swelling, and gradually rebuilding strength.
+Early-stage rehab focuses on restoring movement, reducing swelling and gradually rebuilding strength.
 Manual therapy may be used when appropriate, but long-term progress relies on progressive loading.
+For tendon-related knee pain, research supports heavy slow resistance training over purely passive approaches.

 PERFORM